 The Graduate Research Assistant Program offers graduate students an opportunity to work closely with faculty on a research project or creative activity that is related to the students' academic studies/pursuits.
-Student assistants should not be used as general clerical help.
-Students will work between 100 - 200 hours per quarter under the direction of a faculty member.
+Student assistants should not be used as general clerical help or as teaching assistants.
+Students will work either 100 or 200 hours per quarter under the direction of a faculty member.

 The CDM selection committee includes members of the CDM Research committee and an Associate Dean.
 The selection committee will evaluate the proposal and provide recommendations for funding to the Dean.
 The number of proposals that will be approved at each application cycle depends on the available funding.
 Awards notifications will be sent to faculty and graduate students by the deadline posted on this page.

-- Equitable distribution of available assistant among the three schools.
+- Equitable distribution of available assistantships across schools and faculty.

 - The student’s qualifications for Research Assistant work.

 - The value of the research project itself.